2007 Colorado YWAM and New Life shootings: Perpetrator

 Murray was obsessed with several school shootings and mass shootings.
 Additionally, hundreds of images of pornography and child pornography were found on his computer by investigators.
-He had also researched Children of God (COG) cult member Ricky Rodriguez.
 Before the shooting at New Life, Murray called a family member and confessed to his obsession with mass shootings.

 In the months before the shootings, Murray acquired several weapons: an AK-47 semi-automatic variant, a Beretta .22-caliber handgun, a Beretta .40-caliber handgun, a Springfield Armory 9mm handgun, and a Bushmaster XM-15 .223-caliber rifle, which he had modified to fire a larger caliber round.
 He was found to have had over 3,000 rounds of ammunition at New Life and had over 1,000 more at his home in Englewood.

-In another of his very last posts, made that morning to a Usenet newsgroup, he identified himself as being a member of a local branch of the Ordo Templi Orientis.
+In another of his very last posts, made that morning to a Usenet newsgroup, he identified himself as being a member of a local branch of Ordo Templi Orientis.
 According to the chapter leader, Murray had attended their events for one or two years, but his request for membership was turned down and he was asked to leave in either September or October.

 Murray was involved in several religious organizations in the Denver area, including: His Love Fellowship Church, Prince of Peace Church of the Brethren, Trinity Christian, Ordo Templi Orientis, and the New Life Church.
 He was also baptized into the Church of Jesus Christ of Latter-day Saints (LDS Church) in late 2006, according to the church's records.

-Murray was diagnosed with ADHD at the age of five.
+Murray was diagnosed with ADHD at the age of four or five, and he had begun taking Ritalin at age five.
 According to investigators, he descended into extreme anti-Christian psychosis over a period of several months, and his web-postings became increasingly violent, despondent and hateful.
 Some of the users tried to counsel Murray.
 After the killing, police found a letter addressed "To God," by Murray, in his car, which was later obtained by Newsradio 850 KOA.
 The letter was found along with two books: I Had to Say Something by Mike Jones and Serial Murderers and Their Victims by Eric W. Hickey, according to the invoice.